EldonSamuelson/Minoltapedia/MinoltaGang 1.1 Website Resource Index.md

 **[Vitor Fonseca - Alpha/Maxxum/Dynax Creative Expansion Cards](https://tech.vitorfonseca.com/articles/minolta-creative-expansion-cards/)**

-*This was found by 84hachi on the MinoltaGang Discord*.
+*This was found by a member the MinoltaGang Discord*.
 With the release of the 2nd-Generation Minolta Autofocus Cameras (7000i,1988), they included a slot to insert a "Creative Expansion Card".
 These optional accessories added creative Program features that produced certain stylistic outputs, included extra Custom Functions, or stored settings for shots taken.

 These had limited success, and by the final AF generation (Alpha/Dynax/Maxxum 3/5/7/9/9 Ti) in 1997, they were dropped as some CE-Cards' programs were incorporated into the cameras by default.

 Despite being in quite a few i, xi, and si-series Autofocus Minoltas, there isn't a lot of documentation on them.
 This page however covers them all, including Product Numbers and [Camera Model Compatibility](https://tech.vitorfonseca.com/articles/minolta-creative-expansion-cards/#creative-expansion-cards-list)!

 ## Lenses

 ***
 ***